-The craters of south Israel (and Sinay desert) are a unique landscape that doesn’t exist anywhere else in the world.
+The craters of the Negev desert in south Israel (and Sinay desert) are a unique landscape that doesn’t exist anywhere else in the world.
 They weren’t created by a meteor or a volcanic eruption, it was nature at its best!
 Throughout millions of years, rivers have been carving the soft rock of the desert, forming the shape of the crater.

 Ramon Crater (Makhtesh in Hebrew) is the largest one and the way in is through the visitor center in Mitzpe Ramon.
 The visitor center provides information about the geography, geology, flora, fauna, and history of the region.
 There are multiple hiking options inside the crater, from 2 hours to a full day.
 So based on your plans and strength, choose your route and enjoy the beauty of the desert.
 Seeing the Nubian Ibex or the gazelles is an amazing sight of nature.

 If you want to stay here for the night and enjoy the outdoors, there’s a camping site in Khan Be’erot.
 On the other side of lodging options, you have the very fancy Hotel Beresheet in Mitzpe Ramon on the edge of the Makhtesh with unbelievable views.